Virginia - What to watch in 2026

 Photo by Scott Pruett / Unsplash

-Virginia currently maintains stronger protections for women’s rights than many states in the region, particularly around reproductive care and voting access.
+Virginia currently maintains strong protections for women’s rights in areas such as reproductive care and voting access.
 However, many of these protections are written into state law rather than the state constitution.
-This means elections still matter—not because rights are disappearing now, but because future lawmakers and courts will shape whether existing protections are strengthened, expanded, or left open to change.
+Because of that, future elections and legislative decisions can play an important role in determining whether current policies remain in place, expand, or change over time.

 What’s at stake